 Since the effects and the sound are absolutely brilliant, you really should watch this movie in a movie theater if at all possible.
 If you can watch it in an IMAX or somewhere with Dolby Atmos, then this is the way to go.
 That way, you’ll literally feel the ground shaking beneath you when disaster strikes.
 And that is cool!

 Greenland is slowly being released worldwide wherever the pandemic allows this.
-As of writing this review, the US release date has been set for Q4 in 2020.

 Director: Ric Roman Waugh

 Cast: Gerard Butler, Morena Baccarin, Roger Dale Ford, Scott Glenn